community-led-design/kit/src/resources/facilitation-guide.md

 ---
-title: Facilitation Guide
+title: Facilitation Template
 type: Tool
 buildingBlock: Facilitation
 ---
 ## What

-A facilitation guide outlines the details and order of the co-design activities for facilitators’ reference during the session.
+A facilitation template outlines the details and order of the co-design activities for facilitators’ reference during the session.
 It can contain the following information for each activity:

 * Name
 * Goal